 Neutering (de-sexing) of non-breeding household pets can have significant health benefits and reduce the risk of developing serious illnesses later on in life.

 Often animals who have not been neutered (entire) develop behaviours such as dominance, roaming or sexual activity as well as characteristics such as bleeding when in heat and a strong odour, all of which can make them more challenging domestic pets.

 Bitches come into season approximately twice a year (every six months) and we recommend spaying half way between two seasons.
-At Willows we offer both traditional and laparoscopic (key hole) spaying options for your female dog; your Vet will be happy to discuss the benefits of either type of procedure with you to decide which approach best suits your needs.
+Here at willows we offer both traditional and laparoscopic (key hole) spaying options for your female dog; your vet will be happy to discuss the benefits of either type of procedure with you to decide which approach best suits your needs.

 Neutering male cats helps to reduce roaming and breeding related fighting, which both greatly increase the risk of serious disease (such as FIV) or injury.
 Male dogs that have not been castrated (neutered) have an increased risk of developing testicular cancer, prostate abnormalities and other hormonally driven anomalies such as anal adenomas.

 Our Vets will be happy to discuss neutering with you at any time.
 It is however best to discuss this early in your pet’s life, i.e. at the first or second vaccination, or at the free six-month health check (offered for all the puppies and kittens which have their initial course of vaccinations at Willows).